ObjectPascal-Community/1brc-ObjectPascal/entries/bfire/README.md

 I like TStringList self-sorting, but it is not as fast as other techniques.
 Now that this entry is set up, I can play with improvements.
 Maybe even get a time under 15 minutes! :)

+Second version uses hash of station name to accumulate data and fill a TStringList for Unicode station name.
+The list is initially unsorted and has linked objects for records holding accumulated data for each station.
+Finally, the TStringList is sorted and used to output sorted data.

 ## History

 - Version 1.0: first working version, based on TStringList.
 - Version 1.1: modified rounding to new baseline.
+- Version 2.0: use hashing, sort later.